 Finished base board must fit within measurement given.
 It is always better to go smaller than to be over.

-Age of exhibitor must be displayed on the back of exhibit card.
+Age of the exhibitor must be displayed on the back of the exhibit card.

-Class 17 Celebration Cake "Your Choice"
+Class 18 Celebration Cake "Under the Sea"